saqibur/yet-another-transaction-api/README.md

 `Transaction`s in the past 30 days.

-## Requirements:
-# TODO:
-A `Transaction` should record:
-* Account ID = Created by

-* In a different service, it's up to the account type to ensure Debits and Credits are displayed correctly
-* Unique identifier
-* ID
-* Amount of the transaction in a specified currency stored in a proper format
-* The transaction should measure what the exchange rate was at the time

 ## Getting Started
 * Note: `SERVER_NAME=LOCAL` ensures that you have access to some nice tooling for the project, such as, seeding scripts, `mypy`, `isort,` `black`, etc.